rondlite/reaction-docs/website/versioned_docs/version-1.14.0/getting-started-developing-with-reaction.md

 ## Roadmap

-A long term roadmap and completed features list is on our [roadmap](https://reactioncommerce.com/roadmap).
+A long term roadmap and completed features list is on our [roadmap](https://demandcluster.com/roadmap).

-Specific features in progress for the current sprint is found on the [Reaction repository's milestones page](https://github.com/reactioncommerce/reaction/milestones).
+Specific features in progress for the current sprint is found on the [Reaction repository's milestones page].

 ## Issues

-To assign tasks or issues, please visit our project's [Issues](https://github.com/reactioncommerce/reaction/issues?state=open) page, where we track issues for all [reactioncommerce:\*](https://github.com/reactioncommerce/) packages.
+To assign tasks or issues, please visit our project's [Issues] packages.

 ### Other Resources